 - LIS is an interagency testbed for land surface modeling and data assimilation and is used at NASA/GSFC, NOAA/NCEP, and 557th Weather Wing.

 - LIS allows customized land data assimilation systems to be built, assembled and reconfigured easily, using shared plugins and standard interfaces.

 - LIS enables the use of an ensemble of land surface models, including Noah, Noah-MP, CLM, VIC, CABLE, Sacramento/SNOW17, among others.

 - LIS provides a portable, extensible, and flexible infrastructure for testing and transitioning the latest Earth science research into operations with interagency partners.

 - LIS is the land component for several Earth system models (e.g. NU-WRF).

-- LIS is the software framework for the Land Data Assimilation System (LDAS) projects GLDAS and NLDAS developed within the Hydrological Sciences Laboratory at NASA Goddard.
-These two instances of LIS are forced, respectively, by the NLDAS and GLDAS archives of surface meteorological fields.
+- LIS is the software framework for the Land Data Assimilation System (LDAS) projects (GLDAS, NLDAS, NCA-LDAS, and FLDAS) developed within the Hydrological Sciences Laboratory at NASA Goddard.
+These instances of LIS are forced by the archives of surface meteorological fields specific to that LDAS.